OpenHackIC/animal_center/README.md

 ## Contributing

 We're happy to hear you'd like to help out!
 There are [issues organized by milestone](https://github.com/OpenHackIC/animal_center/issues/milestones) and labelled with difficulty (most are "easy") and technologies you need to know (such as "html", "js", or "ruby").
+There's a [mockup in the wiki](https://github.com/OpenHackIC/animal_center/wiki).

 A quick crash course for designers and web developers unfamiliar with Rails: